frederickjodozi/smart-travel-app-backend/README.md

-## *smart-travel-app-frontend: TripleTen graduation personal project!*
+## *smart-travel-app-backend: TripleTen graduation personal project!*
 This project consists of my first self-directed FullStack application!
 It is a personal demonstration of all the skills I have learned from the TripleTen curriculum.
 I was very excited building it!

 The App consists of a Main page featuring a Searchbar that returns information about sightseeing locations from all over the world upon query.
 It will be possible for users to make a profile and save their favorite locations in an alternate page.